Skip to main content

 After only a few usages, most people have no adverse consequences and have no intention of developing a cocaine addiction.
 Other reasons for using cocaine could be self-medication for depression or anxiety, which can result in chronic use.

 As the stages of cocaine addiction develop, continual experimentation and recreational use can lead to regular use.
 Regular use may not be daily, but perhaps every weekend or whenever a group gets together.
-As usage increases, the use habit develops, and changes can occur.
+As usage increases, the use habit develops, and changes can occur possibly thinking about help or therapy.
 Suddenly the user shifts into using the drug when alone and for certain reasons, like fatigue.

 Although addiction is not present, thoughts develop about using cocaine more often.
 During this second stage, cocaine begins to affect lifestyle and relationships negatively.
 Quitting is still an option, but cocaine addiction is not far from developing.
 As regular usage increases, dependence grows.